BoraKSC/Main/README.md

 </br>

   My name is [Bora](https://www.borakuskucu.com), I'm a Front-End Developer.
 I love solving problems, finding efficient processes and learning new concepts.
 Long story short, I love coding !

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-**Talking about Personal Stuffs:**

-- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: prathmeshsadake@gmail.com

 <!-- *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github*